mlcamilli/mlcamilli.github.com/content/fail2ban-how-I-can-sleep-at-night.md

 Tags: devops, fail2ban
 Slug: fail2ban-how-I-can-sleep-at-night
 Author: Matt Camilli
+Description: How to set up fail2ban to stop those pesky brute force hackers from ruining your day.

 It was a casual day at the TrackMaven office when I just so happened to peruse through the logs on our linode servers.
 To my dismay I saw a lot of this: